Changing Climate, Resilient Business

 This session takes a look at developments where dredging meets climate mitigation, for example to support low carbon energy projects.

-Jan Peters, Managing Director, Alia Systems & Imotec
+- Dredging for hydropower, Jan Peters, Managing Director, Alia Instruments & Imotec

 12.15 – 13.00 Closing session: How are you making your business resilient?